Rules

 Approved By Date

-Netiquette: Refers to "Network Etiquette."
-As you engage in online communications, including but not limited to emails, forum discussions and chat sessions at the college, it is essential that you communicate effectively with faculty, staff, and other students.
+Netiquette: Refers to "Internet Etiquette."
+As you engage in online communications, including but not limited to emails, forum discussions and chat sessions at the college, it is essential that you communicate effectively with faculty, staff, and students.

 When interacting online it is easy to lose perspective that we are in-fact communicating with other human beings.
 In order to best minimize and hopefully avoid any miscommunications, and to best ensure that your communications within the college environment are both productive and successful, please be mindful of the following tips: